JuliaManifolds/Manopt.jl/docs/src/solvers/trustRegions.md

 min_{x \in \mathcal{M}} f(x)
 ```

 by using the Riemannian trust-regions solver.
+It is number one choice for smooth
+optimization.
+This trust-region method uses the Steihaug-Toint truncated
+conjugate-gradient method to solve the inner minimization problems.
+This inner
+solve can be preconditioned: simply provide a preconditioner.

 ## Initialization